No Comments

 3Oct

-The story of the ‘Ouzel Galley’ is already out there – but is it one we can believe?
+A Fresh Look at an Old Story The story of the ‘Ouzel Galley’ is already out there – but is it one we can believe?
 Our tale will be a collection of the facts.
-It won’t rely on any novels or on the ramblings of members of a secret society, and will not claim to be the last word on the matter. […]
+It won’t rely on any novels or on the ramblings of members of a secret society.
+It may disappoint the young […]

 1Oct